coleifer/peewee/docs/peewee/quickstart.rst

    # Herb 1 pets

 .. note::
-   Peewee provides a magical helper :py:func:`fn`, which can be used to call any SQL function.
+   Peewee provides a magical helper :func:`fn`, which can be used to call any SQL function.
 In the above example, ``fn.COUNT(Pet.id).alias('pet_count')`` would be translated into ``COUNT(pet.id) AS pet_count``.